OneCrazyCoder/MMOGamepadOverlay/README.md

     Press R2 = B
     Tap R2 = C
     Release R2 = D
-    Hold R2 = E
+    Hold R2 400 = E
-    Long Hold R2 = F
+    With R2 = F

 This example demonstrates the maximum number of commands that could be assigned to a single button.
+The *With*, *Press*, and base button name actions all trigger when the button is first pressed, in that order.
+This means could have 3 keys pressed when first press the button, but *With* and the base button name (aka *press and hold*) have special properties.

-When R2 is first pressed, 'A' and 'B' keyboard keys would be sent to the game ('A' would be held down but 'B' would just be tapped and immediately released).
+In the above example, when R2 is first pressed the 'F', 'B', and 'A' keyboard keys would be sent to the game in that order ('A' would be held down but 'B' and 'F' would just be tapped and immediately released).
 If R2 was quickly released, a single tap of the 'C' key would be sent.
-If R2 was held for a short time, an 'E' tap would be sent once.
-If R2 was still held for a while after that, a single 'F' tap would be sent as well.
+If R2 was held for at least 400 milliseconds, an 'E' tap would be sent once.
 No matter how long it is held, even if just briefly tapped, once let go of R2 a single tap of 'D' would be sent to the game, as well as finally releasing 'A'.

+You can only have one "Hold" action assigned per button, but how long it must be held to trigger can be set by adding a number at the end of the property name.
+If the number isn't specified, the value ``[System]/ButtonHoldTime`` will be used.

 Notice how only the base ``R2=`` property can actually hold a key down for more than a split second.
+That is the special property of this base 'press and hold' button action.
 All other button actions can only "tap" a key (press and then immediately release it).
-Certain commands can't be "held" anyway, so assigning one of these to just ``R2=`` will make it act the same as assigning it to ``Press R2=`` (meaning can essentially have two ``Press R2=`` commands on the same button in these cases).
+Many special commands can't be "held" anyway, so assigning one of these to just ``R2=`` will make it act the same as assigning it to ``Press R2=``, and some are can *only* be assigned to the base button action because they relate to "holding" for a duration.

+``With R2`` is mostly the same as ``Press R2`` and both can be assigned something, but "with" has special properties related to **Controls Layers** that will be covered later, so prefer *press* if don't need those special properties.

 ## Commands